SarthakVerma26/291197_python_mini-project/README.md

 # Python_mini-project
 ## Space Shooter Game
- The Arcade Shooting game built using Pyhton
+ The Arcade Shooting game built using Python

  ## How To Play:
  1. Use "A" for moving left